A Product of Their Upbringing – A Look at Children’s Values Reflective of Parents’ Attitudes

 Showing Selfless Concern for Others:

-“Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
-Each of you should look not only to your own interests, but also to the interests of others.
-Your attitude should be the same as that of Christ Jesus.”
-(Philippians 2:3-5)
+“Do nothing out of selfish ambition or vain conceit.
+Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.
+In your relationships with one another, have the same mindset as Christ Jesus:” (Philippians 2:3-5)

 Being Forgiving and Forgiven:

-“Then Peter came to Jesus and asked, ‘Lord, how many times shall I forgive my brother when he sins against me?
+“Then Peter came to Jesus and asked, ‘Lord, how many times shall I forgive my brother or sister who sins against me?
 Up to seven times?”
 Jesus answered, ‘I tell you, not seven times, but seventy-seven times.’ ” (Matthew 18:21,22)

 Having Courage During Trials:

-“Consider it pure joy, my brothers, whenever you face trials of many kinds, because you know that the testing of your faith develops perseverance.
-Perseverance must finish its work so that you may be mature and complete, not lacking anything.
-If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him.
-But when he asks, he must believe and not doubt, because he who doubts is like a wave of the sea, blown and tossed by the wind.”
+“Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
+Let perseverance finish its work so that you may be mature and complete, not lacking anything.
+If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.
+But when you ask, you must believe and not doubt, because the one who doubts is like a wave of the sea, blown and tossed by the wind.”
 (James 1:2-6)

 Facing Death with Confidence: